What causes heartworm disease?

 The reasons that heartworm prevention is now recommended for all cats are:

-2. Unknown Incidence.
-Heartworms are not nearly as common in cats as they are in dogs.
+2. Unknown Incidence: Heartworms are not as common in cats as they are in dogs.
 However, they are probably more common than we realize.
-As we look more aggressively for heartworms in cats with better and better tests, we expect to find that the incidence is greater than previously thought.
-University studies have shown that up to 15% of all cats in certain locations, regardless of whether they are indoor and outdoor cats, have been exposed to feline heartworm disease.
+As we look more aggressively for heartworms in cats, with better and better tests, we expect to find that the incidence is greater than previously thought.
+Studies have shown that up to 15% of all cats in certain locations, regardless of whether they are indoor or outdoor cats, have been exposed to heartworms.

-3. There Is No Treatment.
-There is simply no good treatment for heartworm-infected cats.
-Effective drugs are not available, and cats that seem to be doing well may die suddenly.
+3. No Good Treatment: There is simply no good treatment for heartworm-infected cats.
+Effective drugs are not available and cats that seem to be doing well may die suddenly.
 Treating heartworm infections in cats is risky at best, and not treating these cats is just as risky.
 It will take about two years for the parasitic infection to be eliminated in the cat, and serious clinical signs can suddenly appear at any time during this period.